-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
-Each counseling attempt includes up to four face-to-face visits.
-If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
+What you must pay What you must pay when you get when you get these services these services Out-of-Network Services that are covered for you In-Network Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) If you use tobacco, but do not have signs or There is no 40% coinsurance for symptoms of tobacco-related disease: We coinsurance, the Medicarecover two counseling quit attempts within a covered smoking copayment, or 12-month period as a preventive service with deductible for the and tobacco use no cost to you.
+Each counseling attempt Medicare-covered cessation preventive includes up to four face-to-face visits. benefits. smoking and tobacco use If you use tobacco and have been diagnosed cessation preventive with a tobacco-related disease or are taking benefits. medicine that may be affected by tobacco: We cover cessation counseling services.
 We cover two counseling quit attempts within a 12-month period; however, you will pay the applicable cost sharing.
 Each counseling attempt includes up to four face-to-face visits.
-There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.
-There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.
-Resources to Quit Smoking or Vaping \$0 copayment \$0 copayment Learn how to stop smoking, vaping or chewing tobacco.
-UCare members can get help at no charge to quit through the tobacco and nicotine quit line.
-Nicotine patches, gum or lozenges are also available to eligible UCare members.
-Get help to kick the habit from the comfort of your own home: Call the Tobacco and Nicotine Quit Line at 1-855-260-9713 (this call is free) or TTY: 711(this call is free), available 24 hours a day, seven days a week Over-the-Counter (OTC) nicotine replacement therapy products (gum, lozenges, non-prescription patches) are available to members who participate in the Tobacco and Nicotine Quit Line.
-Over-the-Counter (OTC) nicotine replacement therapy products (gum, lozenges, non-prescription patches) are available to members who participate in the Tobacco and Nicotine Quit Line.
+Resources to Quit Smoking or Vaping \$0 copayment \$0 copayment Learn how to stop smoking, vaping or Over-the-Counter Over-the-Counter chewing tobacco.
+EssentiaCare members (OTC) nicotine (OTC) nicotine can get help at no charge to quit through the replacement therapy replacement therapy tobacco and nicotine quit line.
+Nicotine products (gum, products (gum, patches, gum or lozenges are also available lozenges, lozenges, to eligible EssentiaCare members. non-prescription non-prescription patches) are patches) are Get help to kick the habit from the comfort available to available to of your own home: members who members who participate in the participate in the Call the Tobacco and Nicotine Quit Line Tobacco and Tobacco and at 1-855-260-9713 (this call is free) or Nicotine Quit Line.
+Nicotine Quit Line.
+TTY: 711(this call is free), available 24 hours a day, seven days a week exceed harms, and who are trained in must be trained in both basic and advanced life support techniques medically necessary by a health care provider.